Ayushhh26/flowboard/README.md

 3. **Auth** — add your Vercel domain to Supabase → Authentication → URL Configuration (Site URL + redirect URLs).
 4. **Verify** — sign up, create a board, drag a card across columns, and confirm realtime sync in a second tab.

-Set `NEXT_PUBLIC_DEMO_MODE=true` in preview/production if you want the failure-injection toggle visible to reviewers.
+Set `NEXT_PUBLIC_DEMO_MODE=true` in preview or production to show the demo-mode toggle in the header.

 ### E2E tests (Playwright)